Procedural Content Generation via Machine Learning (PCGML): Introduction

 Concurrently, there has been an explosion in the use of machine learning to train models based on datasets~\cite{montgomery2016machine}.
 In particular, the resurgence of neural networks under the name \emph{deep learning} has precipitated a massive increase in the capabilities and application of methods for learning models from big data~\cite{schmidhuber2015deep,goodfellow2016deep}.
 Deep learning has been used for a variety of tasks in machine learning, including the generation of content.
 For example, \emph{generative adversarial networks} have been applied to generating artifacts such as images, music, and speech~\cite{goodfellow2014generative}.
 But many other machine learning methods can also be utilized in a generative role, including $n$-grams, Markov models, autoencoders, and others \cite{boulanger2012modeling,fine1998hierarchical,gregor2015draw}.
 The basic idea is to train a model on instances sampled from some distribution, and then use this model to produce new samples.

 This paper is about the nascent idea and practice of generating game content from machine-learned models.
 We define \emph{Procedural Content Generation via Machine Learning} (abbreviated PCGML) as the generation of game content by models that have been trained on existing game content.
-The difference to search-based~\cite{togelius2011search} and solver-based~\cite{smith2011answer,smith2011tanagra} PCG is that while the latter approaches might use machine-learned models for evaluation, the content generation happens through search in content space; in PCGML, the content is generated directly from the model.
-The difference to experience-driven PCG~\cite{yannakakis2011experience} is that the learned models are models of game content, not models of player experience, behavior or preference.
-Other approaches, such as learning-based PCG~\cite{roberts2015learning}, are more specific methodologies with restricted applicability.
+The difference to search-based~\cite{togelius2011search} and solver-based~\cite{smith2011answer,smith2011tanagra} PCG is that while the latter approaches might use machine-learned models (e.g. trained neural networks) for content \emph{evaluation}, the content generation happens through search in \emph{content space}; in PCGML, the content is generated \emph{directly} from the model.
+By this we mean that the output of a machine-learned model (given inputs that are either drawn from a random distribution or that represent partial or previous game content) is itself interpreted as content, which is not case in search-based PCG~\footnote{As with any definition, there are corner cases.
+For exmaple, the Functional Scaffolding approach to generating levels discussed later in this paper can be described as both search-based PCG and PCGML.}.
+We can further differentiate PCGML from experience-driven PCG~\cite{yannakakis2011experience} through noting that the learned models are models of game content, not models of player experience, behavior or preference.
+Similarly, learning-based PCG~\cite{roberts2015learning} uses machine learning in several roles, but not for modeling content per se.

 The content models could be of many different kinds and trained using very different training algorithms, including neural networks, probabilistic models, decision trees, and others.
 The generation could be partial or complete, autonomous, interactive, or guided.
 The content could be almost anything in a game, such as levels, maps, items, weapons, quests, characters, rules, etc.